 Craft beer drinkers increasingly seek out beer brands that are brewed locally.
 The craft malting and brewing industries across the US have an increased desire to use locally produced grains for making their products.
 The current U.S. barley supply is predominantly produced along the upper tier: Idaho, Montana, Wyoming, North Dakota and Minnesota in the US; and Alberta, Manitoba, and Saskatchewan in Canada.
 Each of these areas has large barley-breeding programs which are developing varieties adapted to their specific growing regions, which are quite different from those in the eastern US.

-To satisfy the growing need for locally grown barley and to increase the diversity of sources of barley and malt for member breweries, the BA is funding the Eastern Spring Barley Nursery (ESBN) in 2016.
+To satisfy the growing need for locally grown barley and to increase the diversity of sources of barley and malt for member breweries, the BA funded the Eastern Spring Barley Nursery (ESBN) in 2016.

-Twenty-five varieties of barley have been selected by soliciting suggestions from craft maltsters and brewers in the growing areas of the participating institutions.
-NDSU will distribute seed to each cooperating university.
-Using standard production practices for small grain field plots, data will be collected on days to heading, plant height, foliar diseases, lodging, and yield.
-Following harvest, a sample of each entry from each location will be sent to NDSU where kernel plumpness, grain protein, test weight, pre-harvest sprouting and DON accumulation will be measured.
+Twenty-five varieties of barley were selected by soliciting suggestions from craft maltsters and brewers in the growing areas of the participating institutions.
+NDSU distributed seed to each cooperating university.
+Using standard production practices for small grain field plots, data was collected on days to heading, plant height, foliar diseases, lodging, and yield.
+Following harvest, a sample of each entry from each location was sent to NDSU where kernel plumpness, grain protein, test weight, pre-harvest sprouting and DON accumulation was measured.

-A report will be produced that will include information on agronomic performance, disease resistance, barley quality and malt quality of each variety.
-The report will then be shared with local ag extension personnel, growers, maltsters and other stakeholders so they can make informed decisions on what malting barley varieties to grow in their region.
+A report has been produced including information on agronomic performance, disease resistance, barley quality, and malt quality of each variety.
+The report will be shared with local ag extension personnel, growers, maltsters and other stakeholders so they can make informed decisions on what malting barley varieties to grow in their region.